Using the Terminal

 Write "Priority: ", ME.Priority, !

-The command prompt displays the current namespace, such as:
+The default prompt displays the current namespace, such as:

 The argument for the ZNSPACE

 command is a single string that is the name of the namespace to change to.
 If you enter an invalid namespace name, ZNSPACE

 for more information.

 If you are within a transaction, the prompt includes a prefix that indicates the transaction level.
 The prefix is of the form TLn: